 Because the counseling process is confidential, we cannot discuss what our clients tell us us.
 In fact, we can't even tell you whether the student has made contact with us without his or her permission.
 We do, however, encourage students to let you know that they have followed through on your referral and made contact with us.
 We may also ask the student if we can contact you for additional information.
 For more information on the limits to confidentiality, consult our page Counseling FAQ.

 What are the qualifications of the counselors?

 The counseling staff is composed of doctoral-level Licensed Psychologists, along with doctoral- and master's-level trainees providing services under the direct clinical supervision of the licensed counseling staff.
-See About Us to learn more.
+See SCS Staff Profiles to learn more.

 To find out about any of these services, to arrange an appointment, or to discuss a possible referral, visit us in Room B 119, or call (773) 442-4650.
 From any campus phone, simply dial extension 4650.